-Information on offshore wave conditions can be obtained from measured or recorded wave data, or from synthetic wave data generated using numerical models.
-The only detailed records of instrumentally recorded wave data in Scotland is a catalogue compiled by Metocean (1994) and the MIAS catalogue (MIAS, 1982) which was compiled in 1982.
-An updated digital version of the MIAS catalogue is presently being developed.
-Wave recording occasionally is conducted by commercial organisations, normally in connection with marine construction projects, e.g. harbour development.
-There is no known recorded wave information around the Orkney Islands
+Information on offshore wave conditions can be obtained from measured or recorded wave data or from synthetic wave data generated using numerical models.
+The only detailed record of instrumentally recorded wave data in Scotland is the MIAS catalogue (MIAS, 1982) which was compiled in 1982 and a catalogue compiled by Metocean (1994).
+An updated digital version is presently being developed.
+Wave recording is occasionally conducted by commercial organisations, normally in connection with marine construction projects, e.g. harbour developments.
+Waves have been instrumentally measured at three known positions, all well offshore of Shetland.
+These are detailed in Table 5.